 Top things to do after creating your account

-If you have created your DeskTime account and invited your team members to join, as well as made sure that everyone has installed the DeskTime application, it is time to set up your account to match your tracking needs.
+If you have created your DeskTime account and invited your team members to join, and made sure that everyone has installed the DeskTime application, it is time to set up your account to match your tracking needs.

 Here you will find the most important things to do and learn to get the most out of DeskTime's possibilities in tracking.